Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: Model and Assumptions

-The vector $\bm{\alpha}$ is $J \times 1$ and has entries $\alpha_j$, each of which is associated with an individual instrument.
-Each entry indicates which of the instruments has a direct effect on the outcome variable and hence is invalid.
-Following a large econometric and statistical literature, such as \citet*{Masten2021Salvaging}, \citet*{Conley2012Plausibly}, \citet*{Guo2018Confidence} or \citet*{Kang2016Instrumental}, we define a valid instrument as: \begin{definition} For $j = 1, ..., J$, instrument $\mathbf{z}_j$ is valid if $\alpha_j = 0$.
-If $\alpha_j \neq 0$, then $\mathbf{z}_j$ is an invalid instrument. \end{definition} Following the cited literature, we restrict our attention to violations of the exclusion restriction.
-This could be extended to violations of exogeneity, as in $Cov(\mathbf{Z},\mathbf{e})\neq0$, where $\mathbf{e} = \mathbf{\mathbf{Z}\bm{\alpha} + \mathbf{u}}$.
-The consequences of this important conceptual difference are however beyond the scope of this paper and we leave it to future work.
+The vector $\bm{\alpha}$ is $J \times 1$ with entries $\alpha_j$, each associated with an individual IV.
+Each entry indicates which of the IVs has a direct effect on the outcome variable and hence is invalid.
+Following a large econometric and statistical literature, such as \citet{Conley2012Plausibly}, \citet{Kang2016Instrumental}, \citet{Guo2018Confidence} or \citet*{Masten2021Salvaging} we define a valid IV as: \begin{definition} For $j = 1, ..., J$, $\mathbf{z}_j$ is valid if $\alpha_j = 0$.
+If $\alpha_j \neq 0$, then $\mathbf{z}_j$ is invalid. \end{definition} Following the literature, we restrict our attention to violations of the exclusion restriction.
+This could be extended to exogeneity violations, as in $Cov(\mathbf{Z},\mathbf{u})\neq0$.
+The consequences of different violations are beyond the scope of this work and have been discussed in \citet{Apfel2022}.